 Salzburg has a lot more to offer than a few Sound of Music filming locations.
 The Salzburg Card provides the proof with free access to 24 world class attractions including the Hohensalzburg Fortress, Hellbrunn Palace and the birthplace of Mozart.

-We bought the Salzburg Card on two occasions and each time got more than our money’s worth.
-The first time was on a family day trip from Innsbruck and the second on a 3-day visit with a friend.
+We’ve used the Salzburg Card on two occasions and each time got more than our money’s worth.
+The first time was on a family day trip from Innsbruck, the second on a 3-day visit with a friend and the third to follow in The Sound of Music in Salzburg.

 Why consider the Salzburg Card?